ccgilroy/ma-thesis/doc/ma_revisions/02_background.md

 ## Origins

 Gay neighborhoods are urban places with concentrations of gay residents, gay institutions, and gay culture [@levine_gay_1979; @ghaziani_there_2014; @ghaziani_measuring_2014].
 They have existed in various American cities since at least the second half of the 20th century [@berube_my_2011; @demilio_capitalism_1992; @ghaziani_there_2014].
 They arose to provide safety and visibility for LGBTQ people, and provided a defined space in which to build both a sense of community and political clout [@castells_cultural_1983; @armstrong_forging_2002; @hanhardt_safe_2013; @stewart-winter_queer_2016].
 Gay neighborhoods have become a common feature of major cities, an urban type.
 In the 1970s, only three of the neighborhoods that @levine_gay_1979 investigates across five cities possessed all of the traits necessary to be gay neighborhoods in the sociological sense: the Castro in San Francisco, the West Village in New York, and West Hollywood in Los Angeles.
-By the 2000s, @ghaziani_there_2014 [2] can cite the existence of a dozen neighborhoods across as many cities.
+Other neighborhoods, such as New Town in Chicago, possessed only some of these characteristics (people, institutions, culture, and isolation), and were accordingly perceived to be gay neighborhoods in varying degrees.
+By the 2000s, however, @ghaziani_there_2014 [2] can cite the existence of a dozen neighborhoods across as many cities.
 Known, visible gay neighborhoods have become established and have proliferated in the past several decades.

 **Gay neighborhoods are thought to originate in an initial wave of gentrification.** Working-class neighborhoods with run-down housing stock are renovated by gay newcomers, often with only modest capital [@castells_cultural_1983; @lauria_toward_1985].
 This explanation invokes stereotyped traits of gay male aesthetic tastes and the pioneering handiness of lesbians [@ghaziani_there_2014, 231-232].
 The "amenities" produced in this way make once-undesirable neighborhoods more generally attractive.